 Step-by-Step Description:

 First, an ultrasound is performed to define tendon pathology and guide the precise location of the damaged tissue.
 Next, after cleaning the skin with an antiseptic, a local anaesthetic (such as lidocaine 1%) is placed in the skin and tendon to numb the area.
-Then, a small incision (usually less than 1cm) is made in the skin next to the tendon.
+Then, a small incision (usually less than 1 cm) is made in the skin adjacent to the tendon.

 Using the ultrasound scan as guidance, your doctor inserts the oscillating needle into the damaged part of the tendon.
-The machine is turned on, delivering ultrasonic energy to break up the injured tendon and remove abnormal calcification and nerves.
-We clear the debris with continuous sterile water propelled from and sanctioned back into the needle.
-Finally, the needle is removed, and the skin is closed with a small bandage, often without a suture.
+The machine is turned on, delivering ultrasonic energy to break up the injured tendon, remove abnormal calcification, and destroy nerves.
+We clear the debris with continuous sterile water propelled from and suctioned back into the needle.
+Finally, the needle is removed, and the skin is closed with a small bandage, often without the need for sutures.

 The procedure takes about 30-40 minutes, depending on the case’s complexity.
 You can go home on the same day as the procedure.